ToMCCA-3: A realistic 3-body coalescence model: Coalescence approach for A = 3 nuclei

 \subsection{Congleton approach for Hypertriton}

-A second approach for calculating the $\lhThree$ yield has been developed based on the Congleton wave function~\cite{Congleton_1992}.
-This is a relatively simple approach for determining the $\lhThree$ wave function, where the $\Lambda$ particle is assumed to orbit an unperturbed deuteron in a $\Lambda$--d potential ($V_{\Lambda-\mathrm{d}}$).
-This potential is based on a separable N--$\Lambda$ interaction.
-The governing Hamiltonian for the system, including center-of-mass motion, is given by
+A simplified approach for calculating the $\lhThree$ yield has been developed employing the Congleton wave function~\cite{Congleton_1992}.
+This Congleton approach provides a relatively straightforward way to determine the $\lhThree$ wave function, assuming that the $\Lambda$ particle orbits an unperturbed deuteron within a $\Lambda$–d potential, $V_{\Lambda–\mathrm{d}}$.
+The potential is constructed from a separable N--$\Lambda$ interaction.
+This approach is justified since the $\Lambda$ separation energy of $B_\Lambda\approx130$ keV is only 6\% of the deuteron binding energy making it a true losely bound state.
+Furthermore, it has been shown~\cite{Bellini2021} that with a correct choice of parameters, the hypertriton $pn-\Lambda$ form factor calculated from pionless effective field theory ($\cancel{\pi}$EFT)~\cite{Hildenbrand2019Sep}.